 PsychSessions’ treatment approach focuses on relieving distress, restoring functioning, and preventing relapse.

-City: Suite 4, 10th Floor, AMP Building, 1 Hobart Place, Canberra City ACT
+- Suite 3, Level 7, AMP Building, 1 Hobart Place, Canberra City ACT

 Based in Barton, Canberra Clinical and Forensic Psychology has provided psychology services to Canberrans since 1998.
 The practice is founded and led by Dr Bruce Stevens, who, in addition to working as a practicing psychologist, is former chair of the ACT branch of the Clinical College of the Australian Psychological Society, a ten-time author and an academic.